-A medical examination may help to identify any disease of the heart’s structure.
-For example, if there is a valve leakage this will cause a murmur that a doctor can hear through a stethoscope.
-HCM that causes a blockage to blood flow (obstruction) may also cause a murmur.
+A medical examination may help to discover if there is an inheritable structural heart disease in the family.
+For example, if there is mitral valve prolapse with leakage from the valve this will cause a “murmur” that a doctor can hear through a stethoscope.

-Your doctor may suggest that you have some of the tests described below.
+Your doctor may suggest that you have some of the tests we describe below.

 Tests marked with a * are non-invasive.
 “Non-invasive” means that it does not involve penetrating the skin or body